 - Improving collaboration by creating new partnerships

-- Addressing health equity in your community.
-Learn More About Health Equity
+- Addressing health disparities in your community.
+Learn More About Health Disparities

 - Increasing capacity through leveraging funds from additional partners

 Below are some examples of projects that could be funded through Let’s Go 3.0:

 ESMMSC is subject to the funding guidelines set by Blue Cross Blue Shield of South Carolina Foundation.
 If you have any questions or concerns about whether your project is fundable, please contact Kelsey Allen at Kelsey@eatsmartmovemoresc.org.